trilinos/Trilinos/packages/shylu/epetra/README.txt

 2. Copy the file Trilinos/BUILD_DIR/Makefile.export.Trilinos_install to
 ILU/epetra.

-3. Edit the ILU/epetra/Makefile to set variables
-a.
-MY_LIB_DIR to Trilinos/BUILD_DIR/lib
-b.
-RANLIB  to ranlib in your machine.

-4. Do "make" or "make all" to compile HyperLU.
+4. Do "make" or "make driver" to compile HyperLU.

-5. Edit ParaLU.xml to set the precondtioner (HyperLU/ILU/ILUT/ML currently) and the matrix market file name.
-The matrix market file should be in the current directory.
+5. Edit ParaLU.xml to set the precondtioner (HyperLU/ILU/ILUT/ML currently) and the matrix market file name. directory.

 5. mpirun -n np ./hyperlu_driver.exe will solve the linear system from the